eclipse-kura/kura/docs/gateway-configuration/network-threat-manager.md

 ```

 Also in this case, to enable the feature and add the rules to the firewall, the **flooding.protection.enabled.ipv6** property has to be set to true.
 If the device doesn't support IPv6, this property is ignored.

+!!!
+Warning
+    To recover the device state when the IPv6 flooding protection feature is disabled, a reboot is required.
+So, to disable the feature, set the **flooding.protection.enabled.ipv6** property to false tha reboot the device.